Dysgraphia is a condition that affects handwriting.

 A useful study intervention with each letter of the alphabet includes the following steps:

-Once they’ve got the hang of this, you can start dictating letters to them to write out without any aids.
+Once your child has got the hang of this, you can start dictating letters to them to write out without any aids.

 Now, let’s quickly dive into some other types of interventions that vary based on the setting.